lyonsquark/RootTreeToR/README.txt

 #summary Description and Installation Instructions
 #labels Featured

-RootTreeToR v4
+RootTreeToR v4.1
-March, 2007
+June 2009
-Adam Lyon (lyon@fnal.gov)
+Adam Lyon (lyon at fnal.gov)

+See DESCRIPTION for Copyright
+See LICENSE for license
+See NEWS for latest changes

 =Features=